ESCOMP/PUMAS/README.md

  Checking out and running PUMAS
 ================================

- Running with an ESCOMP/CAM branch
+ Running with an PUMASDevelopment/CAM branch
 -----------------------------------
 The code in this repository is not sufficient for completing a simulation outside of the included Kidd emulator.
 For instructions on running with Kidd, see below.
-To run within the Community Atmosphere Model (CAM), you will need to either check out a branch of CAM that has the appropriate modifiecations to support this PUMAS build structure, or checkout a version and make those modifications.
+To run within the Community Atmosphere Model (CAM), you will need to check out a branch of CAM that has the appropriate modifiecations to support this PUMAS build structure.

 These are instructions for checking out a branch of CAM that already includes the modifications.
 These could be used as an example for modification of other CAM source to include PUMAS.

 1. Clone a repository that contains a PUMAS-adapted CAM source tree. ::

-   git clone https://github.com/Katetc/CAM.git Github_CAM_PUMAS_Clone
+   git clone https://github.com/PUMASDevelopment/CAM.git Github_CAM_PUMAS_Clone

    This will create a directory ``Github_CAM_PUMAS_Clone`` in your current working directory.